solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 Provide an estimated cost for the workloads being migrated in your solution.

-- Be sure to cover all aspects of the design, including the primary site, DR solution, backup solution, and monitoring costs
+- Be sure to cover all aspects of the design, including the primary site, DR solution, backup solution, and Azure resource costs

 - What's the best option for hosting the SQL Server workloads?